-EPD124

-Electrical Theory
+EPD124 Electrical Theory 3 cr. hr

 This course is designed to familiarize the student with basic electricity and with circuits familiar to the utility industry.
 The student leans the origin as well as the sources of electricity.
 Electrical Theory is designed for any student wanting an introductory course in electricity.
 (Previously EPD129)